202 – Discrimination in the Workplace

 G. EEOC / Texas Commission on Human Rights: All employees are encouraged to cooperate with representatives of the EEOC and the Texas Commission on Human Rights in matters pertaining to employment practices.
-Nevertheless, employees who are contacted by representatives of EEOC or the Texas Commission on Human Rights in connection with an investigation of a charge of discrimination shall notify the H.E.A.R.D of all such contacts.
+Nevertheless, employees who are contacted by representatives of EEOC or the Texas Commission on Human Rights in connection with an investigation of a charge of discrimination shall notify the HR of all such contacts.

 H. Investigations: Internal inquiries or investigations relating to charges of employment discrimination, harassment, or unfair employment practices will be conducted by appropriate personnel.